Quant Tekel

 Quant Tekel Prop Firm Review: QT Funded Power Account For 2026

-In this review of Quant Tekel, we examine the QT Funded Power Account, a streamlined and affordable challenge for 2026.
-The model centers on a two-step verification, a fixed drawdown framework, and an 80% profit share, with backing from Quant Tekel Pty Ltd in South Africa.
+In this review of Quant Tekel, we examine the QT Funded Power Account, a structured and comparatively affordable evaluation pathway for 2026.
+The program is built around a two-step verification, a fixed drawdown framework, and an 80% profit share, operated under Quant Tekel Pty Ltd in South Africa.

 What Is QT Power?

-QT Power is a two-step evaluation from QT Funded that lets traders verify their strategy in a realistic demo environment.
-Passing both phases grants a funded account with access to up to $400,000.
+QT Power is a two-stage evaluation from QT Funded.
+The goal is to let traders demonstrate consistency in a demo environment before earning access to a funded account, with capacity up to $400,000.

 Quant Tekel Company Background